chensole/happyrabbit.github.com/about.markdown

 ---

 ## About me ##

-This is a Chinese girl who is now in US for graduate study.
+I am a statistician who takes calculated risk and embraces the uncertainty from God.

 I am a vegan.
-I like cooking, yoga and statistics.

-I know nothing about sports.
+I like cooking, drawing/painting, flute, running/yoga and traveling.
+I am addicted to analyzing data and reading.
+I know nothing about sport games.

 ## About this site ##
-I guess I get caught in my own trap.
-Anyway, we will see.
+It is meant to be somewhere to dump my thoughts when my head gets messy and needs to sort things out.